DataDog/hiring-engineers/answers.md

     template_variables=template_variables)
 ```

-Please be sure, when submitting your hiring challenge, to include the script that you've used to create this Timeboard.

-Once this is created, access the Dashboard from your Dashboard List in the UI:

-* Set the Timeboard's timeframe to the past 5 minutes
+* SUBTASK: Visualize set the Timeboard's timeframe to the past 15 minutes
   * You can change the timeframe of the Timeboard that you are looking at, 15minutes - 1 mounth, you can even set specific date ranges.
-* Take a snapshot of this graph and use the @ notation to send it to yourself.
+* SUBTASK: Take a snapshot of this graph and use the @ notation to send it to yourself.
   * If you find something curious you can take a "Snapshot" of the graph, write a comment and send it to specific users that may be interested.
     * <img src="images/snapshot_example.png" >
 * **Bonus Question**: What is the Anomaly graph displaying?
   * Anomaly detection is an algorithmic feature that identifies when a metric is behaving differently than it has in the past, taking into account trends, seasonal day-of-week, and time-of-day patterns.
 It is well-suited for metrics with strong trends and recurring patterns that are hard to monitor with threshold-based alerting.
+  * In our example of anomaly detection above we are looking at the metric aws.dynamodb.conditional_check_failed_requests, and using prior data to identify if any of the current behavior is anomalous.
   * https://docs.datadoghq.com/monitors/monitor_types/anomaly/#overview

 ## Monitoring Data